Aurits/planning/AIBOS_Uganda_System_Driven_Delivery_Framework.md

 ### What This Document Covers

-This framework addresses six interconnected pillars:
+This framework addresses seven interconnected pillars:

 1. **Standards** — SLAs, KPIs, and measurable expectations
 2. **Operations** — Daily routines, meetings, and reporting
-3. **Quality** — QA layers, ownership, and release governance
+3. **Quality** — QA layers, ownership, release governance, and priority framework
 4. **Communication** — Client and internal communication protocols
-5. **Knowledge** — Documentation, templates, and Aibos Atlas
+5. **Knowledge** — Documentation, Google Drive + docs/ repository, and internal vs. shared knowledge boundaries
-6. **People** — Capacity building, continuity, and recognition
+6. **People** — Capacity building, skills mapping, hiring, and recognition
+7. **Technology** — AI tools and shared team environments for sustainable scale

 ### How to Use This Document

 - **New team members:** Read Sections 1–5 first for full context, then refer to specific sections as needed
 - **Product Managers:** Sections 5, 6, 7, 8, and 9 are your primary operational reference
-- **Developers:** Sections 6, 7, and 13 are most relevant to your daily work
+- **Developers:** Sections 6, 7, 10.6, and 13 are most relevant to your daily work
-- **Leadership:** Sections 2, 3, 4, and 14 provide governance and strategic overview
+- **Leadership:** Sections 2, 3, 4, 14, and 15 provide governance and strategic overview
+- **All team members:** Section 12 (Reward System) and Section 10.7 (Talent) apply to everyone's growth and day-to-day experience

 ---